adap/flower/doc/source/quickstart_scikitlearn.rst

 #. :code:`evaluate`
     * test the local model

-The methods can be impleted in the following way:
+The methods can be implemented in the following way:

 .. code-block:: python